Can You Afford to Homeschool? Evaluating the Costs of Alternative Education

 The same circumstances that encouraged you to homeschool in the first place are curtailing travel and recreational opportunities.
 During this season, these budget savings can help make up some of the difference when choosing to homeschool.

-COVID-19 has pulled back the illusion that we are entitled to a public education that is both academically rigorous while serving as a de facto daycare.
+COVID-19 pulled back the illusion that we are entitled to a public education that is both academically rigorous while serving as a de facto daycare.
 All parents want to make the best decision for their children, and there likely isn’t a right or wrong answer when it comes to opting to homeschool (although the stress and long-term financial impact could be a factor).
 Parents should carefully evaluate their finances as part of a holistic assessment of homeschooling as a best practice for your family.

 Ultimately, it’s important to remember that this decision doesn’t have to be permanent.
 In the years ahead, you can pivot and make adjustments.
 Just because you are making a change right now, doesn’t mean that you have to make this decision forever.
-Do your best to make an informed decision and remember you aren’t alone
+Do your best to make an informed decision and remember you aren’t alone.

 Tagged in Advice for families, Children and childcare, Navigating change